 1. Assess your risks and make a plan

 Identify what risks your business would be susceptible to in the event of a hurricane and list their potential impact.
 Is your business in a flood zone?
 Will employees have difficulty getting to work?
 Prioritize risks and come up a detailed plan of action for each.
-Before preparing your plan, read our recently updated Hurricane Preparedness Guide or see our Hurricane Preparedness infographic.
-They cover the key elements needed to be addressed in your plan.
+Before preparing your plan, read our recently updated Hurricane Preparedness Guide.
+This covers the key elements needed to be addressed in your plan.

 Are You Ready for the Hurricane Season